 I ambled down the hillside following a vague path but mostly just headed on a bearing to the crossing in the valley.
 It was then back up the other side along a wide gravel track, back down to a river, and then up onto moorland.
 It was about a month since finishing my Coast to Coast walk, and I kept thinking how much the lambs had grown in a few weeks.
 They’d been so small in April.

 After negotiating passage through a herd of cows grazing on the path, I crossed into the Dan Yr Ogof nature reserve.
 A welcoming sign said that I was allowed to walk anywhere but sticking to the path was recommended, as beneath me was the deepest cave system in Britain and there were some sinkholes.
 Sticking to the path it was then.

 There was a forecast of thunderstorms overnight so I opted to stay at the National Showcase Centre for Wales campsite in the valley.
 Ominous clouds gathered about my arrival, and 10 minutes after I’d pitched my tent the rain started.
 I cooked dinner with the stove just outside the tent, reachable from the porch to stay dry – another tasty meal from Firepot (I used their microadventure bundle for meals for this weekend).

 With the rain and low cloud set to continue all of the next day, I got the bus from outside the campsite in the morning to Neath, which is on a direct train line to London.
-It may have been a rather wet and windy introduction to wild camping, but I will be definitely be looking for more trips over the summer!
+It may have been a rather wet and windy introduction to wild camping, but I’m already planning for some more trips over the summer.